DevLUp-Inc/Collab-Template/README.md

 ## For Contributors

-Read through this README file and also the [contributors.md](/docs/collab-template/contributors.md) file.
+Read through this README document and also the [contributors.md](/docs/collab-template/contributors.md) document.

 Optionally, also read through the sections for the other roles.

 ## For Code Reviewers

-Read through this README file and also the [code-reviewers.md](/docs/collab-template/code-reviewers.md) file.
+Read through this README document and also the [code-reviewers.md](/docs/collab-template/code-reviewers.md) document.

 Optionally, also read through the sections for the other roles.

 ## For Repository Maintainers

-Read through this README file and also the [repository-maintainers.md](/docs/collab-template/repository-maintainers.md) file.
+Read through this README document and also the [repository-maintainers.md](/docs/collab-template/repository-maintainers.md) document.

 Optionally, also read through the sections for the other roles.